mateusz-szczyrzyca/pir-motion-sensor/README.md

 - set Sensitivity Adjustment yellow screw to longest range possible
 - set Time-Delay Adjustment yellow screw to shortest time possible
-- set Trigger Selection Jumper to Multiple Trigger Mode
+- set Trigger Selection Jumper to Multiple Trigger Mode, by default it' probably set to Single Trigger

-Allow of above settings can be programmatically changed by this library, so you won't need to touch jumper and screws again anymore after this operation.
+All of above settings can be programmatically changed by this library, so you won't need to touch jumper and screws again after this operation.

 If you are not sure if you did it correctly - attach your sensor to VCC (5V), GND of your raspberry, and simple LED diode with **resistor** (betwen 1-10 kΩ) to OUT signal from the sensor and based on LED check how this sensor work after these adjustments.
-Be aware, that sensors sets ~5V on it's OUT PIN, when it detects motion, which is at high state.
+Be aware, that sensors sets ~5V on it's OUT PIN, when it detects motion, which is it's high state.

 &nbsp;

+## Different model of motion sensor

+If you have a different model of PIR motion sensor (or microwave sensor) which is purely digital (only sets it's pin signal to high state when it detects motion, then this library should also be suitable for it.

+&nbsp;

 ## How it works

-In this instruction, there is a term `valid detection` - this is a detection which is classified as *valid by this library - which may be not the same as OUT pin state of the sensor* - everything depends on your configuration.
+In this instruction, there is a term `valid detection` - this is a detection which is classified as *valid* by this library - which may be not the same as OUT pin state of the sensor - everything depends on your configuration.

-In other words: depends on sensor configuration, there can be many detections made by sensor (here defined as setting it's  OUT pin at high state), but it does not mean, there will be any `valid detection` classified.
+In other words: depends on sensor configuration, there can be many detections made by sensor (here defined as setting it's OUT pin at high state), but it does not mean, there will be single `valid detection` classified.